oracle/graalpython/docs/user/ParserDetails.md

 ---
 # Python Code Parsing and pyc Files

-This guide elaborates on how Python files are parsed on the GraalVM Python runtime.
+This guide elaborates on how Python files are parsed on GraalPy.

 ## Creating and Managing pyc Files

-#### `.pyc` files are created automatically by the GraalVM Python runtime when no or an invalid `.pyc` file is found matching the desired `.py` file.
+#### `.pyc` files are created automatically by GraalPy when no or an invalid `.pyc` file is found matching the desired `.py` file.

 When a Python source file (module) is imported during an execution for the first time, the appropriate `.pyc` file is created automatically.
 If the same module is imported again, then the already created `.pyc` file is used.